Frequently Asked Questions

 Do you accept new patients without a doctor’s referral?

-We accept new patients without a doctor’s referral provided the insurance does not require a referral from a primary care physician.
+Piedmont Orthopaedic Complex does not require a referral to be seen, however, some insurances require a patient get a referral prior to seeing a specialist in order for the visit to be covered.
+Depending on your insurance, you may need a referral or preauthorization from your listed primary care provider.
 To determine if your insurance requires a referral, you can contact the customer service number listed on your insurance card.
 You can also learn more on our blog: Do I need a referral to make an appointment at Piedmont Orthopaedic?

 Do you accept patients without insurance?